Common Reasons for Denial of an H-1B Visa

 The 221(g) request typically does not contain a deadline.
 You simply need to wait to hear from the U.S. consulate after providing the requested information or documents.

-Another potential delay at the consulate is "Administrative Processing," which is an additional level of review the consular officer sometimes conducts before approving or denying a visa application.
+A potential source of seemingly infinite delay at the U.S. consulate is something called "Administrative Processing."
+This is an additional level of review the consular officer sometimes conducts before approving or denying a visa application.
 Administrative Processing can happen before or after a 221(g) request.
-The U.S. State Department guidance as of 2022 requires visa applicants to wait at least 180 days before inquiring into the status of their applications if they have not heard from the consulate sooner.
-The frustrating thing about Administrative Processing is that the consular officer often does not say why further review is needed.
-It's frequently resolved in a week or two but can drag on for months and become a frustrating black hole of not knowing whether or when you'll get your visa.
+U.S. State Department guidance (as of 2022) requires visa applicants to wait at least 180 days before inquiring into the status of their applications.

 NEED IMMIGRATION HELP ?